LeonardoHere/LeonardoHere/README.md

 ## 🚀 About Me

--  Currently pursuing a major in Information Systems with a minor in Big Data Analytics at Universitas Multimedia Nusantara.
+-  fresh graduate in Information Systems with a minor in Big Data Analytics at Universitas Multimedia Nusantara.
 -  Exploring the realms of Data Science, Data Analyst, Data Visualization, and Machine Learning.
--  Actively seeking internship opportunities to integrate my academic knowledge with practical experience.

 ## 🛠️ Skills